Supervisor Mirkarimi has said it again in today's Chronicle: He supports Whole Foods locating at Haight and Stanyan.

 The design for the proposed market is similar to that at Masonic and Fulton: housing on top, market on the ground level, and parking for both tenants and shoppers underneath.
 I often shop at the Lucky market there, and I have never seen any traffic backup at the Fulton Street entrance/exit to the underground parking lot.

-Labels: District 5, Jason Henderson, Parking, Ross Mirkarimi, Whole Foods
+Labels: Concourse Garage, District 5, Golden Gate Park, Jason Henderson, Neighborhoods, Parking, Ross Mirkarimi, Whole Foods